Antonyjin/Legacy-Project/README.md

 - `test_localization.py` (9 tests)
 - `test_performance.py` (11 tests)

-#### Golden Tests (Currently Disabled)
+#### Golden Tests (Optional)

 Golden tests validate that OCaml output remains unchanged.
-They are temporarily disabled during migration and will be re-enabled in Week 2-3.
+They are optional and disabled by default in CI; run them locally or on-demand in CI.

 ```bash
 # From project root